Shredd/SimpleJavaGameLoop/README.md

-# Simple Game Loop in java
+# Simple Game Loop In Java

 - (Code is in the src folder)